Voice Agent

 Requires a valid workspace API key.
 Any observer instance can monitor any active call in the workspace, regardless of which pod handles the call (events are distributed via pub/sub).

-**Late-join replay**: Observers connecting mid-call receive a buffered replay of recent events before transitioning to the live stream.
+**Late-join replay**: observers connecting mid-call receive a buffered replay of recent events before transitioning to the live stream.
 Events carry monotonic sequence numbers for ordering.

 ### Event Types